RuizhenMai/academic-blog/linear_algebra/UnitI/The_Geometry_of_Linear_Equations.md

-The fundamental problem is linear algebra is to solve a system of equation.
+One of the fundamental problem in linear algebra is to solve a system of equation.

 A normal, nice case(for now) is to have N equations and N unknowns.